(All fields required)

 Geraghty SR, Heier JE, Rasmussen KM.
 Got Milk?
 Sharing human milk via the internet.
 Public Health Rep. 2011 Mar-Apr;126(2):161-4.

-Karen E. Jerardi, MD, MEd Attending Physician, Hospital Medicine
+Karen E. Jerardi, MD, MEd Attending Physician, Division of Hospital Medicine

 Pediatric hospital medicine